CONTACT / MEET US

 Hansford

 Hey, I’m Yazz.
-I’m 17 and currently a youth volunteer at DDCS!
+I’m 18 and after being a youth volunteer I am now a Trustee!
 I am deaf and wear bilateral hearing aids.
 I’m currently studying my A-level’s; Politics, Sociology, Economics and AS mathematics.
 In the future, I’d love to travel the world, experience different cultures and complete some bucket list adventures!
 I currently participate in many youth projects across my local area and nationally so I have lots of youth advocacy experience!
 My role as the youth volunteer at DDCS is to make sure our young people are heard!
 So if you have any event ideas or suggestions please do let me know and I can feed back in our committee meetings!
 I’m looking forward to giving back to DDCS, a lovely charity who have done so much for me and I look forward to meeting everyone at future events!